 Applying Sanded and Unsanded Caulk Successfully

 The application of caulk is very similar for both sanded and unsanded caulk.
-The goal is to properly fill joints and gaps while doing so neatly.
+The goal is to appropriately fill joints and gaps while doing so neatly.
 Applying the caulk first starts with choosing the type and then preparing the area for adhesion.

 These are the steps you should follow to properly apply caulk:

-- Get the proper materials: In addition to the caulk, you will need:
+1. Get the proper materials: In addition to the caulk, you will need:

-- Caulk gun
+• Caulk gun

-- Some form of razor blade or sharp edge
+• Some form of razor blade or sharp edge

-- Painter’s tape
+• Painter’s tape

-- Rags and rubbing alcohol
+• Rags and rubbing alcohol

 The caulking gun is not required, but it helps to stabilize the line of application and does the work for you in squeezing consistently.
 A razor blade will help to remove and clean up stray caulk.
 The painter’s tape should be applied to the surfaces that meet the joint to avoid messy lines.
 Having rags and rubbing alcohol for fast clean-up.

-- Prepare the area:
+1. Prepare the area:

-- Remove old caulk.
+• Remove old caulk.
 This can be done most easily with the razor blade to precisely cut it out.

-- Clean the area.
-After removal, you should use a vacuum to remove any left-over debris.
+• Clean the area.
+After removal, you should use a vacuum to remove any leftover debris.
 The rag and rubbing alcohol can be used here to wipe down the surface for a clean workspace.

-- Tape the area.
-Add your painter’s tape in a straight line along the area you will caulk and make sure you press firmly on the tape closest to the joint.
+• Tape the area.
+Add your painter’s tape in a straight line along the area you will caulk, and make sure you press firmly on the tape closest to the joint.
 This will prevent any caulk from getting under the tape.
 This little hack will help you to keep the caulk in a perfectly straight line with clean edges (Source: Helpful DIY).

 Conclusion